Data Warehouse Design

 What is grain and why is it critical?

 Grain defines what a single row in a fact table represents.
-It is the most important decision in dimensional modeling because every other choice follows from it.
+The most important decision in dimensional modeling because every other choice follows from it.
 Getting grain wrong causes double-counting from fan-out joins or loss of detail from premature aggregation.
 Always state the grain explicitly before designing columns.

 Walk me through SCD Type 2 implementation.